-The Northern Undergraduate Student Society (NUGSS) Health & Dental Plan, effective September 2002, was initiated through a student referendum in October 2001.
-All full-time students based on the Prince George campus will be automatically enrolled and the cost of the Plan will be included in the student fees: NUGSS Health & Dental Plan \$204.00/policy year.
+The Northern Undergraduate Student Society (NUGSS) Health & Dental Plan was initiated through a student referendum held in October 2001.
+All full-time students based on the Prince George campus are automatically enrolled and the cost of the Plan is included in the student fees.
+Please consult the web version of the UNBC Calendar for up-to-date fee amounts.

-Part-time students and those studying at other regional campuses have the option to enrol at an additional fee.
-Please contact the plan administrator, studentcare.net/works, for details.
+Part-time students and those studying at other regional campuses have the option to enroll at an additional fee.
+Please contact the Plan Administrator, studentcare.net/works for details.

-If you are covered by another plan (i.e. your parent or spouse's plan), you can combine this plan with your NUGSS Plan to maximize your overall coverage and save on health-care costs.
-Alternately, students with other coverage may choose to opt out within the first three weeks of the academic year by providing proof of alternate health and dental benefits to studentcare.net/works.
-You can also enrol your family and/or dependants to the Plan.
+Students covered by another plan (i.e. parent or spouse's plan), may combine this plan with the NUGSS Plan to maximize overall coverage and save on health-care costs.
+Alternately, students with other coverage may choose to opt out within the first three weeks of the academic year by providing proof of equivalent alternative health and dental benefits to studentcar.net/works (note: BC MSP is not considered equivalent coverage).
+Family and/or dependants may also be enrolled in the Plan during this period.

-If you choose to opt out of the Health & Dental Plan, the amount will be reversed from your student account.
-You can only opt out by contacting studentcare.net/works during the Change-of-Coverage Period from September 3 - 24, 2002.
+For students choosing to opt out of the Health & Dental Plan, the amount will be reversed from the student account.
+Opt outs and additional enrolments can only be processed by studentcare.net/works during the Change-of-Coverage Period.
+Change-of-Coverage Period: September 2-23, 2003.

-Students beginning their academic year in January are not assessed the Plan fee through their student account and should contact studentcare.net/works to enrol.
-Students enrolling in Summer Session only are not eligible to enrol in the NUGSS Health & Dental Plan.
+Students beginning their academic year in January are not assessed the Plan fee through their student account and should contact studentcare.net/works during the Change-of-Coverage-Period to enroll.
+Students enrolling in Summer Session only are not eligible to enroll in the NUGSS Health & Dental Plan.

-Contact studentcare.net/works at www.studentcare.net.
+Contact studentcare.net/works at www.studencare.net or toll-free at 1-866-358-4431.